Sindh Health Secretary Fazal Pecheho also said the number of people injured in Thursday's attack had climbed to 200.

 n a series of tweets, Pakistani military spokesman Maj.
 Gen. Asif Ghafoor blamed operatives from Afghanistan for a recent spate of attacks on the country and urged the country to remain calm.

-that the Pakistan-Afghanistan border was "closed with immediate effects till further orders due to security reasons."
+He later announced that the Pakistan-Afghanistan border was "closed with immediate effects till further orders due to security reasons."

 The office of the Afghan President, Ashraf Ghani, said on Twitter that he "condemns (the) terrorist attack in Pakistan and terms ISIS a common enemy of Afghanistan & Pakistan."